 Respiratory bronchiolitis-associated interstitial lung disease and desquamative interstitial pneumonias are types of idiopathic interstitial pneumonia.
 They have many similarities, so some experts think they may be part of the same disorder.
 However, desquamative interstitial pneumonia is often more severe.
-Both disorders primarily affect cigarette smokers in their 30s and 40s.
+Both disorders primarily affect people in their 30s and 40s who smoke cigarettes.
 Men are affected more often than women (ratio of almost 2:1).

 Some people develop a cough.
 Most people develop shortness of breath with even minimal exertion.

-In people with either disorder, a chest x-ray shows less severe changes than in idiopathic pulmonary fibrosis and may show no changes in up to 20% of people.
+In people with either disorder, a chest x-ray shows less severe changes than in idiopathic pulmonary fibrosis Idiopathic Pulmonary Fibrosis Idiopathic pulmonary fibrosis is the most common form of idiopathic interstitial pneumonia.
+Idiopathic pulmonary fibrosis affects mostly people over the age of 50 years, usually people who have... read more and may show no changes in some of people.
 Chest computed tomography (CT) also shows lung changes.
-Pulmonary function testing shows a decline in the amount of air contained in the lungs.
+Pulmonary function testing Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
+Pulmonary function tests are better at detecting the general type and severity... read more shows a decline in the amount of air contained in the lungs.
 The amount of oxygen in a blood sample is low.

 A lung biopsy is often needed to confirm the diagnosis.

 Although doctors cannot always predict how the disorders progress over time, the prognosis for both is good when people stop smoking.